MikroElektronika/mikrosdk_click_v2/clicks/angle7/README.md

 ## Example Description

-> This example demonstrates the use of Angle 7 click board by reading and displaying the magnet's angular position in degrees and analog voltage output as well as the magnet's status and magnitude.
+> This example demonstrates the use of Angle 7 Click board by reading and displaying the magnet's angular position in degrees and analog voltage output as well as the magnet's status and magnitude.